-Doctor of Philosophy
+Doctor of Philosophy (PhD)

 A PhD is an advanced research qualification carried out under academic supervision and is the highest degree offered by the Wellington Faculty of Engineering.

-The minimum period of registration before a PhD thesis can be submitted for examination is 36 months full-time (or equivalent).
+The minimum period of registration before a PhD thesis can be submitted for examination is 36 months full-time (or part-time equivalent).

-We expect that preparing a good research proposal will require the applicant to do background reading and engage in discussion with prospective supervisors.
+We expect that preparing a good research proposal will require you to do background reading—and engage in discussion with prospective supervisors.

-Your acceptance will depend on a number of factors, including your previous qualifications and experience, the suitability of your topic for PhD studies and our capacity to supervise you and your topic.
+A number of factors will be considered, including your previous qualifications and experience, the suitability of your topic for PhD studies, and our capacity to supervise you and your topic.